TF-SepNet: An Efficient 1D Kernel Design in CNNs for Low-Complexity Acoustic Scene Classification: Experiments

 \subsection{Training Setup}

 The proposed model is trained for 100 epochs using the Adam optimizer with default settings in the Pytorch environment.
-The batch size is set to 32 for balancing memory consumption and training efficiency.
-To stabilize the training process and facilitate convergence, we use a warmup \cite{goyal2017accurate} strategy for the learning rate, linearly increasing it from 0 to 0.01 over the first five epochs.
-Subsequently, the learning rate is decayed using cosine annealing \cite{loshchilov2016sgdr} for the remaining epochs, gradually reducing it to 0.
+The batch size is set to 32.
+A warmup \cite{goyal2017accurate} strategy is introduced for fast convergence and stable training.
+The learning rate is linearly increased from 0 to 0.01 over the first five epochs, subsequently decayed to 0 for the remaining epochs using cosine annealing \cite{loshchilov2017sgdr}.
 In addition, Mixup \cite{zhang2018mixup} and Freq-MixStyle \cite{Schmid2022} are introduced to improve the overfitting problem.
 The $\alpha$ of Mixup is set to 0.3 and the $\alpha$ and $p$ of Freq-MixStyle are respectively set to 0.3 and 0.7.